salesforce/scv-partner-telephony-quickstart/README.md

 **Create a scratch org**

 You can create a scratch org to test your package.
+You can enable the Service Cloud Voice Partner Telephony features in a scratch org by specifying ServiceCloudVoicePartnerTelephony in the features field in your scratch org definition.
 This may take a few minutes.

 ```
 sfdx force:org:create --definitionfile config/project-scratch-def.json --targetusername <Dev Hub Username>